jonsonj/CapitalOneCodeChallenge.github.io/README.md

 graphs needed.

 The second part cosisted of generating the web application where I used html and Javascript.
-I loaded in the preprocessed data and wrote function to calculate the two statistics asked of me.
+I loaded in the preprocessed data and converted it into 2D arrays through the use of PapaParse and wrote functions to calculate the two statistics asked of  me.